outerbase/astra-ui/README.md

 ## What is Astra UI?

-Universe is a lightweight, extensible code editor that can be used anywhere on the web.
+Astra is a lightweight web component UI library usable with any frameworks or no framework at all.

 - [**Web Components**](#web-components): Using Astra UI as web components.
 - [**NPM Modules**](#npm-modules): Install as an NPM package.

 ## Usage

-You do not need have to build or compile Universe yourself to use it.
+You do not need have to build or compile Astra yourself to use it.

 - Load directly from our CDN
-- Host the bundle.js yourself
+- Host the astra.js yourself
 - `npm install` into your project
 - Import only the components you use; minimize and build to your liking